Robust Biharmonic Skinning Using Geometric Fields: Geometric Fields

 \subsection{Enforcing Boundary Conditions}

-We are now left to implement the Lagrange property and the zero Neumann boundary condition from Equations~\ref{eq:lagrange}~and~\ref{eq:zeroneum}.
-The Lagrange property can be thought of as a Dirichlet boundary condition, leading to similar treatments for both.

-Boundary conditions are fundamental for physics-informed neural networks (PINNs).
-The most common approach to enforcing PINN boundary conditions involves an additional loss term for each boundary condition~\cite{raissi2019physics}.
-In this framework, it remains unclear how the interior and the boundary loss terms should be combined, leading to manual case-by-case parameter tuning and a brittle optimization procedure.
-As a solution, recent work has introduced ways of enforcing losses as hard constraints by reparameterizing the function \cite{Sukumar2022}.
-In our work, we opt for this strategy due to its robustness and build boundary conditions into the model architecture.

-In comparison to previous work~\cite{Sukumar2022,zhong2023neural}, our approach fulfills a number of design requirements: \begin{itemize} \item It does not require a specific shape representation such as a signed distance field, nor does it impose restrictions on the topology of the boundary; we require only closest-point queries. \item We only reparameterize the function in an $\varepsilon$-neighborhood of the boundary.
-This means that the majority of the computation remains unmodified, reducing overhead. \item Our reparameterization only requires access to function values and not gradients, even when enforcing zero Neumann boundary conditions.
-This again reduces the necessary computation and avoids the need for fourth-order derivatives. \end{itemize}
+It remains to enforce the Lagrange property \eqref{eq:lagrange}, itself a kind of Dirichlet boundary condition \eqref{eq:dirichlet}, and the Neumann boundary condition \eqref{eq:zeroneum}.
+In physics-informed neural networks (PINNs), boundary conditions are commonly enforced \emph{weakly}, with a loss term \cite{lu2021hard,raissi2019physics}.
+In this framework, it remains unclear how the interior and the boundary loss terms should be combined, leading to case-by-case parameter tuning and a brittle optimization procedure.
+As a solution, recent work enforces such hard constraints by reparameterizing the function \cite{lu2021hard,Sukumar2022}.
+We opt for this strategy due to its robustness.
+Our approach: \begin{itemize} \item does not require a specific shape representation such as a signed distance field or restrict the topology or geometry of the boundary---we require only closest-point queries; \item only reparameterizes the function in an $\varepsilon$-neighborhood of the boundary, meaning that the majority of the computation remains unmodified; and \item only requires access to function values and not gradients, even when enforcing zero Neumann boundary conditions, reducing the necessary computation and avoiding the need for fourth-order derivatives. \end{itemize}